-Yarn or fiber as I often hear it called now begins with a single thread.
-Where once our resources were limited to textiles of cotton or wool, the options for textiles is infinite.
+Yarn, or fiber as I often hear it called now, begins with a single thread.
+Where once our resources were limited to textiles of cotton or wool, the options for textiles these days is infinite.
 Each textile, whether organic, recycled or synthetic, has its own characteristics.
 Are you looking for something light and airy?
 Then you want a light weight cotton perhaps.
 Or seeking something that will keep you warm in the depths of winter?
 Then perhaps you want a wool.
 Ah, and then within in the topic of wool (or other fibers), you will need to decide on what type such as have you used yak wool from Nepal?
 This fella is not only beautiful, that extra layer keeps him cozy warm.

 Another aspect of yarn is the ply but why does that matter and what is it?
 Ply is the number of threads melded together in a fiber.
 For example, if you choose a thin yarn in one ply you will have a very fine and delicate lace weight silk yarn look.
 If you choose that same fiber but with a 3 ply, you will indeed have three times the thickness of that original fiber.The thickness of each ply matters too....so if you have a pattern you are following be sure to watch your ply and the density of your fiber.
 If you choose something that is not relative to the pattern you will need to adjust your gauge.

 Options are a great thing and one of my favorite part of working with fiber is the process.Some times I start with a pattern and seek out fiber that the pattern calls for.Other times I find fiber and seek out the pattern that will go with the gauge.And more often than not, I fall in love with the yarn and dream up some way to use it, modifying a pattern or throwing a few rows into a weaving project.
 So find joy in the process of finding the right fiber for you and I have included just three of the many examples of yarn that we have at Darn Good Yarn.